rebelsky/csc207/outlines/summaries/debugging.md

-We explore debugging, particularly the use of the Eclipse debugger.
+We explore debugging, particularly the use of Eclipse's Java debugger.